 Want To Know More?

 Have you been to Nairobi?
 Did you visit Sheldrick Wildlife Trust?
 I’d love to hear about your experience.
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.
-Want to visit giraffes while in Nairobi?
+Interested in visiting giraffes in Nairobi?
 Continue to my post “How to Stay at the Incredible Giraffe Manor“.

 I love elephants!
 I hung out with them at the Elephant Retirement Park in Chiang Mai, Thailand.
 I learned about the difference between African and Thai elephants, but I can’t remember now.
 But who cares?
 Baby elephants are so cute!!!